DenJens/Hangfire.Documentation/tutorials/highlight.rst

 Adding MiniProfiler
 ~~~~~~~~~~~~~~~~~~~~

-To not to profile our application by eye, we'll use the ``MiniProfiler`` package available on NuGet.
+So as not need have to profile our application by eye, we will use the ``MiniProfiler`` package available on NuGet.

 .. code-block:: c#